hiralratanpara/jiraCucumber/README.md

 - `npm run cypress --env brand=we,region=regression,username=xxxx,password=xxxx --browser=chrome`
   - Replace `xxxx` with actual values.

+### Running a specific test

+Cypress provides the option to run a single test in headless mode.
+Below command shows how to run a test a specific test.

+- You will need to provide `--spec` followed by the test case path
+  - `npm run cypress:open -- --spec "cypress/integration/shop.spec.js"`

+### Running tests on different devices

+To run the tests on different devices, you can configure the viewport through the command line.

+- `viewportWidth` and `viewportHeight` parameters of the device need to be passed to the config flag.
+Below is an example to run tests in iphone x in interactive mode.
+  - `npm run cypress:open -- --config viewportWidth=375,viewportHeight=812`

 ### Putting it All Together

 We can mix together any of the examples above to create the perfect recipe, like so: